fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 - Translated error messages to English as per Prof. Brian D. Ripley suggestion
 - Updated to use timetk v 2.0 new parameters

 ## 30-06-20 Resumbission v 0.1.4:
 - Regarding Prof. Brian d.
 Ripley requirement:
+Main changes
+1) "Please single quote software names such as 'forecast' in the Description field and note that 'forecast' is a package rather than a library."
+Fixed as per Uwe Ligges request.

+2) Regarding Prof. Brian d.
+Ripley requirement:
 "You have *STILL* not complied with that policy:

    > TCN <- Get("174.1_T_DE_CATES_0_0_32", start_date = "2017")